Pain Between Shoulder Blades

-If you don’t have any of the symptoms mentioned here, you should be able to self-manage your pain at home.
+If you don’t have any of the symptoms mentioned here, you should be able to self-manage your pain between shoulder blades at home.

 Treatment For Pain Between Shoulder Blades

-Most cases of pain between the shoulder blades will settle down within a few weeks with some simple home treatments such as:
+Most cases of pain between the shoulder blades will settle down within a few weeks with some simple home treatments: